 suddenly experiences reflux at six months of age or older.

 Even if reflux in babies tends to go away on its own as children outgrow it, parents still have the tendency to worry.
 If your baby experiences any of the symptoms mentioned above and you visit the doctor to have your baby’s reflux checked, make sure that you come prepared with all the necessary information that your doctor needs to give a comprehensive diagnosis.
-It would be best to write down the frequency the reflux happens, and if possible, try to give an estimate of the amount of food that was spit up.
+It would be best to write down the frequency the baby reflux happens, and if possible, try to give an estimate of the amount of food that was spit up.
 It might also be helpful if you list down the questions that trouble you.
 Discuss all your concerns with your doctor so that you can be advised of the best way to approach them.

 Be part of the Enfamama A+ Club today to unlock a world of privileges and benefits which include free samples, exclusive vouchers, promotions, expert advice and many more!